yurazablotskiy/Uber_patners/README.md

 - **Responsive Design**: The layout adjusts seamlessly across different screen sizes, from mobile devices to large desktop screens.
 - **Flexbox Layout**: Utilizes Flexbox for creating a flexible and adaptive structure.
-- **SCSS Styling**: SCSS is used to structure the stylesheets more efficiently and make them easier to maintain.
+- **SASS Styling**: SASS is used to structure the stylesheets more efficiently and make them easier to maintain.
 - **JavaScript Menu**: A responsive menu is controlled with JavaScript to provide a smooth user experience on mobile and desktop views.

 ## Technologies Used

 - HTML5
 - CSS3 (Flexbox)
-- SCSS (Sass)
+- SASS (Sass)
 - JavaScript (for the menu functionality)

 ## Installation